Clavering, Essex: Location and local area

-Clavering is situated 20 miles (32 km) south of Cambridge on the River Stort, close to the border with Hertfordshire.
+Clavering lies 20 miles (32 km) south of Cambridge on the River Stort, close to the border with Hertfordshire.
 It is one of over 100 villages in the district of Uttlesford.
 Local towns are Saffron Walden, which is just over six miles north-east of the village, and Bishop's Stortford, eight miles to the south.
 The closest railway stations are Newport and Audley End.
-Clavering is located 10 miles from Stansted Airport.
+Clavering is 10 miles from Stansted Airport.

-Today Clavering is a large and scattered village community that encompasses seven 'greens' and three 'ends', which are: Hill Green, Stickling Green, Starlings Green, Roast Green, Sheepcote Green, Birds Green, Deers Green, Mill End, Ford End and Further Ford End.
+Today, Clavering is a large scattered village that encompasses seven 'greens' and three 'ends', namely: Hill Green, Stickling Green, Starling's Green, Roast Green, Sheepcote Green, Birds Green, Deer's Green, Mill End, Ford End and Further Ford End.
 It retains many old timber-framed and thatched buildings.
-The oldest remaining parts of medieval Clavering's village centre are located at Church End and Middle Street, close to the church and the river.
+The oldest remaining parts of medieval Clavering's village centre are around Church End and Middle Street, close to the church and the river.

 Village amenities

-The village has a large playing field, called Jubilee Field, with bowls and tennis facilities and children's play area.
-Adjoining Simon's Wood provides access to many countryside walks.
-The area has several accessible fishing lakes, which attract keen anglers.
-These include Clavering Lakes – a series of five purpose-built lakes created in 1991.
+The village has a large playing field, Jubilee Field, with bowls and tennis facilities and a children's play area.
+The adjoining Simon's Wood provides access to many countryside walks.
+The area has several accessible fishing lakes, which attract anglers.
+These include Clavering Lakes, a series of five purpose-built lakes created in 1991.
 Clavering has a primary school and large village shop with the post office being on Stortford Road, and there is a long-established garden centre/nursery on Hill Green called FW Whyman.

 Village clubs and societies include Clavering Players, an amateur drama company that began life in 1945 as Cheerio's Concert Party.
 Clavering Cricket Club plays on Hill Green and has done so since the turn of the 20th century.
 The pavilion was built in 1950 and features seating from Lord's, the home of English cricket.

-Chef and TV presenter Jamie Oliver comes from and lived in Clavering until he sold his compound to Daisy Ridley in 2019.
+Chef and TV presenter Jamie Oliver comes from Clavering, and lived there until he sold his property to Daisy Ridley in 2019.
 Jamie's parents Trevor and Sally ran one of the two village pubs, The Cricketers, from the 1970s until 2021.
-The Fox and Hounds is located at the other end of the village opposite the River Stort.
-Both the Fox and The Cricketers attract people from nearby villages such as Arkesden, Wicken Bonhunt and Langley Upper Green as well as Clavering residents.
+The Fox and Hounds is at the other end of the village, opposite the River Stort.
+Both pubs attract people from nearby villages such as Arkesden, Wicken Bonhunt and Langley Upper Green, as well as Clavering residents.

+History

+The Domesday Book recorded there were 17 villagers.
+37 smallholders and 12 slaves in the village.